Information overload can be a dealbreaker for many

 When prospective customers are looking for information on blogs and in social media posts, they want what they’re looking for right away, not after having to scroll down or read several sentences into a paragraph – or, worse, several paragraphs into the piece.
 Give them the most vital information first and add a small amount of detail after making the main point.
 When you do this, customers can find what they’re looking for right off the bat and will know if that information helps them in whatever part of the buyer’s journey they’re in.

 Your content must be easy to read on mobile devices

 More and more people are using mobile devices to browse the internet.
 Because of this, you now have less room to write than you once did because mobile screens are much smaller than laptop or desktop computer screens.
 By keeping your content brief, you can get the message across sooner so your reader doesn’t have to scroll nearly as much.

 Remember: Time is essential when grabbing a customer’s attention.
 If she’s spending her time scrolling instead of reading to get the information she wants, it’s likely she’ll lose patience and look somewhere else.

 With short blog and social media posts, you’ll find you have more customers willing to give your information a glance and they will progress further along the buyer’s journey because of it.

 Review your current blog posts to see if they’re too long.
 Hint: If they are 800 words or longer, they are probably too long.

 For social media posts, 250 characters is an ideal length.
 If yours are too long, formulate a plan to make your future posts shorter.
 If you need to, enlist the help of an expert PR firm.
 You’ll reap the benefits sooner rather than later.

-For more information about blogs and social media best practices, download Axia’s free e-book The Essential Social Media Management Guide.
+For more information about blogs and social media best practices, download Axia’s e-book The Essential Social Media Management Guide.

 Featured image credit: 123rf.com